numberscope/frontscope/CONTRIBUTING.md

 ## If you need help with Git and contributing...

-Check out our doc on
-[Git scenarios and what to do about them](./doc/git-scenarios-and-what-to-do-about-them.md).
+If you have a Git setup that isn't what Numberscope requires (i.e. do your work in your own fork on a feature branch) check out our doc on [Git scenarios and what to do about them](./doc/git-scenarios-and-what-to-do-about-them.md).

 ## A note on code organization